 - Create a giveaway on your blog to start an email list.
 Publishers and agents want authors who can market their own books.
 By having a large following AND an email list you’ll give yourself an advantage over those who don’t.

 - Get your name out there.
 Ask people who have a large following if you can guest post.
 Take Molly for instance.
 Molly read an interview I did with an undercover operative on my blog and said, “You should come guest post on my blog sometime,” probably to be nice.
 (Note from Molly: not true, lol!)
-And I pounced said, “Okay.
-When?”
-I lucked out.
-I didn’t have to beg, plead, give up my first born or cry ask, all I had to do is not let her get out of it be available when the opportunity presented itself.

 - Do everything in your power to make yourself look “profitable,” that’s the key.